pysmt/pysmt/docs/tutorials/boolean_logic.rst

 At this point, we can create our formula.
 PySMT offers a number of functions to construct formulae like conjunction (``And``), disjunction (``Or``), negation (``Not``) and so on.
-Each builds a PySMT representation of a formula given as arguemnts other formulae.
+Each builds a PySMT representation of a formula given as arguments other formulae.
 For example, ``Not(a)`` returns the PySMT representation of :math:`\neg a`.
 We can build the formula :math:`a \wedge \neg a` as follows.